-With sustainability at the core of our business, it definitely is tricky finding sustainable fabrics to work it.
-As of now we have sourced all of our non denim (pretty much only french terry) from an amazing company called Organic Cotton Plus.
-They create much of their certified organic cotton fabric in Texas and recycle all the water they are using in the dyeing process.
+With sustainability at the core of our internal business, it definitely is tricky finding sustainable fabrics to work with.
+As of now, we have sourced all of our non denim (pretty much only french terry) from an amazing company called Organic Cotton Plus as well as Queen of Raw (below).
+Organic cotton plus creates much of their certified organic cotton fabric in Texas and recycle all the water they are using in the dyeing process.
 To work with this company is great because we’re supporting USA-made as well as a business with sustainable practices.

 But let’s face it, when it comes to buying sustainable fabrics, the options are pretty limiting.
 The majority of the options very simple weaves (like the stuff tee shirts and sweatshirts are made from) in basic colors.
 However, we’re trying to push ourselves and make the most unique pieces of clothing possible, so with a limited range of sustainable fabrics to choose from how does a designer really create new and innovative looks?